-The Machine Stops is a short science fiction novel written by E. M. Forster and originally published in 1909 in The Oxford and Cambridge Review.
+The Machine Stops is a science fiction short story written by E. M. Forster and originally published in 1909 in The Oxford and Cambridge Review.

-The story, divided into three chapters, presents a futuristic world where the population cannot live on the surface of the planet and must be confined underground in solitary, identical lives in which the Machine provides the basic human needs at the push of a button.
+The story, divided into three chapters, presents a futuristic world where humanity lives underground in isolated, identical rooms in which the Machine provides the basic human needs at the push of a button.

+Copyright note.
 The Machine Stops by E. M. Forster is believed to be in the public domain in the United States only.
 It may still be copyrighted in other countries.
-If you are not in the United States, please check your local laws to ensure this eBook is in the public domain in your country before downloading The Machine Stops in PDF or ePub.
+If you are not in the United States, please check your local laws to ensure this eBook is in the public domain in your country before downloading The Machine Stops in PDF or EPUB.

 A chilling what-if where screens replace streets and comfort smothers courage.
 Forster’s short dystopia reads like a message from tomorrow’s inbox about human contact lost.